-The matrix $\Pi$ can be decomposed as $\Pi = \alpha \beta$ where $\alpha$ is nxr matrix of speed of adjustment terms, and $\beta$ is an nxr matrix of parameters which determines the co-integrating relationships matrix of longcoefficients.
-The columns of $\beta$ are interpreted as longrun equilibrium relationships between variables.
-The matrix $\alpha$ determines the speed of adjustment towards this equilibrium.
-Values of $\alpha$ close to zero imply slow convergence and r, &r≤n is the rank of the matrix ⊓ and represents the co-integrating vectors in the system which can be determined using the Johansen Maximum Likelihood method.
+The matrix ? can be decomposed as ?=??' where ? is nxr matrix of speed of adjustment terms, and ? is an nxr matrix of parameters which determines the co-integrating relationships matrix of long-run coefficients.
+The columns of ? are interpreted as longrun equilibrium relationships between variables.
+The matrix ? determines the speed of adjustment towards this equilibrium.
+Values of ? close to zero imply slow convergence and r, 0 ?r?n is the rank of the matrix ? and represents the co-integrating vectors in the system which can be determined using the Johansen Maximum Likelihood method.

-Johansen defines the two matrices $\alpha$ and $\beta$ , both of dimensions n x r, where r is the rank off.
-They tell us the extent to which each of the variables in xt adjusts to a shock in order to revert to the equilibrium relationship.
-Like most other empirical studies on the sources of inflation in sub Saharan African context (Fielding et al. 2004), and in the Ethiopian context (Eden 2012; Loening et al. 2009; Haji and Gelaw 2012; Girma 2012; Loening 2007), the study adopted VECM for identifying pertinent theoretical frameworks explaining the dynamic relationship among the variables in to consideration.
+Johansen defines the two matrices ? and ?, both of dimensions n x r, where r is the rank of ?.
+They ), the study adopted VECM for identifying pertinent theoretical frameworks explaining the dynamic relationship among the variables in to consideration.
 In doing so, the empirical strategy in this paper combines two separate estimation methods: the vector error correction model (VECM) and a multi factor single-equation model.